ivoba-oxid/oxid-sitemap/readme.md

 if you need lower urls set the 3rd param to true: SiteMapGenerator($config, $queries, true)

+Note: This module does not need to be enabled.
+It works right away-

 ## Todo
+- password protect generate page
 - compress sitemap
 - option to split sitemap, create sitemap_split_xml.php